liutan425/greenfield-docs/docs/guide/storage-provider/run-book/run-SP-node.md

 Please keep these seven private keys safe!

-Also, obtain bls public key, bls proof to fill in the proposal of creating Storage Provider
+Moreover, obtain bls public key and generate bls proof to fill in the proposal of creating Storage Provider

 `bls_pub_key`: